Solved! What to Do About Wasps

 A: As far as desirable neighbors go, let’s face it: Wasps are pretty far down on the list.
 Luckily, once you’ve figured out where they’ve made their home on your property, getting them to buzz off is rarely a difficult procedure.
 More often than not, your biggest challenge will be to conquer your fears of getting stung.
 Follow these careful guidelines , and you should remain unscathed.

 Inspect under any eaves, along the mortar between bricks, around all beams and supports in your garage, porch, and attic—wasps in your house tend to build their nests any place overhead with exterior access.
 Still no luck?
 Try your trees.
 These insects often make themselves comfortable up in tree limbs, primarily because wood is their home-building material of choice.

 If it’s a honeybee hive with telltale hexagons, it’s important to leave it alone; these pollinators are an important yet critically endangered part of the food chain.
 A wasps’ nest will be constructed from shavings of dead wood, often making it grey or light brown in color and with some swirls in its texture.
 When you identify the nest, proceed with caution.

 Never, ever attempt to remove a wasps’ nest yourself if you are allergic to wasp stings or your nest is out of reach.
 If you have a serious allergy, getting rid of wasps on your own could put you in a life-threatening position.
 Check with your doctor to make sure you’re in the clear before moving forward.
 Equally high-risk are wasp nests that require a ladder for removal.
 A swarm of wasps could easily cause you to fall from as high up as the second story, promising injuries and medical bills that cost much more than what an exterminator would charge.
-In either case, your only option is to call in a professional to remove the wasps’ nest on your property.
+In either case, your only option is to call in one of the best pest control companies, like Orkin or Terminix, to remove the wasps’ nest on your property.

 Wasps tend to build their homes in the spring, inhabit them throughout the summer months, and die off once the temperature dips.
 So, if you’re just noticing a problem at the end of summer and can handle a few more weeks of pesky backyard guests, nature will do the job for you soon enough.
 Earlier in the season, though, you’ll want to exterminate using a wasp-specific pesticide.

-You can purchase one at any hardware store.
+You can purchase one online or at any hardware store or big-box home improvement store.
 Administer it only at night, when wasps are less aggressive and slower to react.
 Dress in protective clothing (ideally covering as much skin as possible with long pants, long sleeves, socks, and footwear to prevent any stings) and be sure to follow the insecticide’s instructions to the letter.
 The aerosol spray can likely be applied from afar, while the dust will probably require you to get up close and sprinkle it around the nest’s opening.
 Whichever method you choose, have an escape plan ready in case you get swarmed.